 Together, we can gently work through your loss at your own pace—whether you’re feeling overwhelmed, stuck, or simply need someone who understands the depth of what you’re going through.

-For those who prefer, I also offer the option of incorporating art therapy into sessions.
+For those who are interested, I also offer the option of incorporating art therapy into sessions.

 Learn more about pet loss counseling and online psychotherapy in Pennsylvania.

 If you’re in Pennsylvania and struggling with the loss of a pet, support is available.
-Reach out today »
+Schedule a session »

 Philadelphia Therapist Jennifer Breslow